pravega/pravega/documentation/src/docs/index.md

 ## Pravega Security, Role based access control and TLS

  Pravega supports encryption of all communication channels and pluggable role based access control.
-Find more details here:
+For more information please refer to the following:
 1. [TLS](security/pravega-security-encryption.md)
 2. [Authorization, authentication and RBAC](security/pravega-security-authorization-authentication.md)

 ## Support

 Don’t hesitate to ask!
 Contact the developers and community on the [mailing lists](https://groups.google.com/forum/#!forum/pravega-users) or on [slack](https://pravega-io.slack.com/) if you need any help.
 Please open an issue in [Github Issues](https://github.com/pravega/pravega/issues) if you find a bug.